 Providers may also enroll in an on-demand eSeminar Learning Path by navigating to the TriWest Learning Center, as mentioned above.

-The required opioid safety information is part of the VA Opioid Safety Initiative, a comprehensive strategy to reduce reliance on opioid medications and improve effectiveness and safety for Veterans.
-To meet the requirement, providers will register online and download a two-page fact sheet.
-If providers do not visit to register and take the VA-mandated training within the 180-day timeframe, providers may cease receiving new Veteran referrals until training is complete.
+The opioid safety information and training is a part of the Department of Veterans Affairs (VA) Opioid Safety Initiative, a comprehensive strategy to reduce reliance on opioid medications, and improve effectiveness and safety for Veterans.
+To enroll, providers can register online and download the two-page fact sheet.

 The VA’s recommended military culture training – Community Care Provider-A Perspective for Veteran Care – emphasizes the importance of knowing the influence of military culture and experience to improve treatment outcomes for Veterans.
 According to VA, Veterans seen by culturally informed providers reported they were more satisfied with their visit and, therefore, more comfortable seeking and sharing information about their health care needs.
 Providers will receive one hour of Accreditation Council for Continuing Medical Education (ACCME) accreditation for completing the military culture training.